-For awards subject to performance conditions, the amount included in the table is the full fair value at the
+For awards subject to performance conditions, the amount included in the table is the full fair value at the grant date based on the probable outcome with respect to the satisfaction of the performance condition

 (1) Messrs.
-Millwater, Regan and Wood received their compensation in pounds sterling and the above figures have been converted into dollars at the average exchange rate for 2010 (£1: \$1.5461), 2009 (£1: \$1.5651) and 2008 (£1: \$1.8521).
+Millwater, Regan and Wood received their salaries and bonuses in pounds sterling and the above figures have been converted into dollars at the average exchange rate for 2010 (£1: \$1.5461), 2009 (£1: \$1.5651) and 2008 (£1: \$1.8521).
 As a result, the changes in the salary column are primarily a result of the fluctuating global currency conditions.